 This form of contract is the first of its kind within the UK aviation market.
 Other forms of contract, such as concession agreements, are in existence but this model, where the asset is owned by one party with management services provided by another is new and reflects the unique offering of PB/RCA – consultancy services delivered by Parsons Brinckerhoff supplemented with expertise and operational support from the management teams of Regional & City Airports at their existing two Balfour Beatty airports.

-In 2013 Balfour Beatty announced the sale of its interest in aerospace to Patriot Aerospace, the aviation division of Rigby Group PLC.
-As part of this sale Regional City Airport Management (RCAM) were established as the consultancy division of the organisation and replaced Parsons Brinkerhoff.
+In 2013 Balfour Beatty announced the sale of its aviation interests to the Rigby Group PLC.
+As part of this sale Regional City Airport Management (RCAM) was established as the division of the organization responsible for Management and Consultancy and replaced Parsons Brinkerhoff.
 RCAM is a specialist airport management company which is focused on operating airports which accommodate up to 3 million passengers a year, cargo, freight, corporate and general aviation.
-RCAM is responsible for the overall operation of City of Derry Airport and Blackpool Airport and has taken over the management of Patriot Aerospace’s airport assets comprising of Exeter International Airport, Coventry Airports & Cardiff Heliport.
+The Rigby Group own Exeter, Norwich and Coventry airports as well as Cardiff Heliport and RCAM is responsible for the overall operation of City of Derry Airport, Blackpool Airport and Lee on the Solent – Daedalus Airfield.

-The first 10 minutes parking is free, allowing short visits to the terminal at no charge.
+The first 10 minutes parking is free, allowing short visits to the terminal at no charge to drop off and pick up passengers.
+During peak periods customers should allow for queuing times.

 Parking is not permitted in the Set Down or Pick Up areas or on the access roads.
 Illegal parking in these areas may lead to vehicles being clamped.
 Removal of the clamp will incur a minimum charge of £50.

 To avail of discounted rates passengers are advised to pre-book car parking online.
-Pre-booking must be made a minimum of 24 hours before parking is required.
+Pre-booking must be made a minimum of 12 hours before parking is required.
 Pre-booking rates are not available on one day of travel.
+You can pre-book your car parking space here using our online booking system leaving you with peace of mind before your journey.

 For security reasons the Car Park is only open to the public during the airport’s published opening hours.
 Vehicles cannot be accessed outside these hours.

 Please note, these times are subject to change and vehicle owners are advised to contact the Airport Authority for the most up to date information.
-Please ring +44(0) 2871 810784.
+Please ring +44(0) 2871 810784 or email us: firstname.lastname@example.org

 In the interests of security, the car park will be closed outside of these opening hours and passengers will not be able to access or retrieve their vehicles.